htcondor/htcondor/docs/version-history/development-release-series-89.rst

    :ref:`Docker and Networking` for details.
    :ticket:`7322`

+- If you define a startd with different SLOT_TYPEs, you can use the SLOT_TYPE as a prefix for configuration entries.
+This can be useful to set different BASE_GROUPs for different slot types within the same startd.
+For example, SLOT_TYPE_1.BASE_CGROUP = hi_prio
+  :ticket:`7390`

 -  *condor_submit* will no longer set the ``Owner`` attribute of jobs it submits to the name of the current user.
 It now leaves this attribute up to the *condor_schedd* to set.
 This change was made because the *condor_schedd*